ptcsoderlund/half-elmish-oo/README.md

 ### Step4 - Consume your viewmodel

-Consume your viewmodel in your application (wpf, Winforms, Avalonia, MAUI.net,Uno, Unity3D etc) As you would with any other INotifyPropertyChanged, IDataErrorInfo, ICommand implementation.
+Consume your viewmodel in your application (wpf, Winforms, Avalonia, MAUI.net,Uno, Unity3D etc) As you would with any other INotifyPropertyChanged,INotifyDataErrorInfo, IDataErrorInfo, ICommand implementation.

 ### Additional comments